abhiSuman99/weekday-pro/README.md

-# Getting Started with Create React App
+# Getting Started with Weekday-pro
-To start the project in Local
-Step1- Clone the code in you local
-Step2- npm install
-step3- npm start